Hadokane/CI_PP3_OFFICE_CHAMPION/TESTING.md

 Utilising the plugin "Flask Admin" I was able to include an Admin view for a specific user.

-Allowing the site owner to see an overview of each table on the website and have basic READ access to see all signed up users.
+Allowing the site owner to see an overview of each table on the website and have basic READ access to see all signed-up users.

-The websites navigation bar will display an additional "Admin" tab to this user only.
+The website's navigation bar will display an additional "Admin" tab for this user only.

 USERNAME: ADMIN
 PASSWORD: 43214321